Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

 While a single tomographic bin used for analysis is only weakly constraining for measurements of the noisy cosmic shear and clustering signals only (Figs.~\ref{fig:contours_equipop_noise_E},~\ref{fig:contours_equipop_noise_N}), we find that by considering the joint information contained in the 3$\times$2pt signal, the single bin can fully constrain the $(w_{0}, w_{a})$ parameters and identify a time evolving nature of the dark energy equation of state.
 Consequently, this result suggests that the single-bin analysis could be used as an important first-order measurement to investigate whether the photo-$z$ uncertainties and shape noise are correctly accounted for in the modelling.

 With respect to the different binning choices in Fig.~\ref{fig:w0wa_NOISE_3x2pt}, the noisy 3$\times$2pt analysis is similarly consistent with the no-noise results and demonstrates that the equipopulated bins yield measurements on $(w_{0}, w_{a})$ that have the least error, followed by the equal comoving distance bins and then the equal redshift width bins.
-Since the same order of preference is found in the clustering-only investigation in Sect.~\ref{subsubsec:1x2ptN_noise}, and we find that the different binning choices only make percent level changes to the $(w_{0}, w_{a})$ contour areas for the shear only analysis in Sect.~\ref{subsubsec:1x2ptE_noise}, we conclude that the performance of the different binning choices in the full 3$\times$2pt signal is likely to be dominated by the response of the angular clustering component to the tomographic binning.
+Since the same order of preference is found in the clustering-only investigation in Sect.~\ref{subsubsec:1x2ptN_noise}, and we find that the different binning choices only make per cent level changes to the $(w_{0}, w_{a})$ contour areas for the shear only analysis in Sect.~\ref{subsubsec:1x2ptE_noise}, we conclude that the performance of the different binning choices in the full 3$\times$2pt signal is likely to be dominated by the response of the angular clustering component to the tomographic binning.

-For the noisy measurements, the increase in the $(w_{0}, w_{a})$ areas between each binning choice in successive order of preference is more consistent with $\sim$15\% at low numbers of bins (2--4), compared to $\sim$10\% for the no-noise analysis, which demonstrates that in this range the specific binning choice becomes more important in deriving optimum constraints on dark energy with increasing realism in the simulation.
+For the noisy measurements, the increase in the $(w_{0}, w_{a})$ areas between each binning choice in successive order of preference is more consistent with $\sim$10--15\% at low numbers of bins (two-four), compared to $\sim$5--10\% for the no-noise analysis, which demonstrates that in this range the specific binning choice becomes more important in deriving optimum constraints on dark energy with increasing realism in the simulation.

-However, by the use of $5$ tomographic bins, we find that the measured contour areas of the constraints from the equal comoving distance binning start to converge towards the equipopulated choice.
-Furthermore, beyond $\sim$7 redshift bins used, the $(w_{0}, w_{a})$ areas corresponding to the equipopulated constraints start to plateau, demonstrating the same saturation in the information gain present in the noisy angular clustering measurements in Fig.~\ref{fig:w0wa_NOISE_3x2pt}.
+However, we find that beyond six or seven tomographic redshift bins used for the analysis, the $(w_{0}, w_{a})$ areas corresponding to the equipopulated constraints start to plateau, demonstrating the same saturation in the information gain present in the noisy angular clustering measurements in Fig.~\ref{fig:w0wa_NOISE_3x2pt}.
 In Table~\ref{tab:w0wa_summary}, we summarise our findings on the behaviour of the $(w_{0}, w_{a})$ contours for the different tomographic measurements of the noisy cosmic shear-only, angular clustering-only, and full 3$\times$2pt signals.
 Also reported in Table~\ref{tab:w0wa_summary} are the limiting case no-noise results, for all 3$\times$2pt probes.